The following two sections contain available grant applications.

 Grant funding to support a more inclusive, sustainable, and mobile society.

-The Racial Equity Fund will provide grant funding to address equity gaps in the following areas that affect quality of life:
+The Racial Equity Fund will provide grant funding to address racial equity gaps in the following areas that affect quality of life:

 - Criminal justice system